Davet-Cabrera/elite-qualifier/README.md

 I made this because it was an activity for Code2College's Elite 101.

 ## Install
-You should not install this.
-You cannot install this I don't think.
-You just kind of run it in replit or something.
+Just kind of run it in replit or something.

 ## Usage
-This runs in the console, so just kinda type stuff and press enter.
+Just talk to the bot.
+Type something, see what it says, type something else.